 Pro: Suited to Specific Sectors

 If you’re certain of the career you want, you might find that a vocational course or qualification suits your needs.
 This route is specifically tailored to certain industries.
 That means that the skills you will gain during your studies will suit the job role that you have chosen.
-In some cases, this may also mean that you can get a fast-track when it comes to your career.
+In some cases, this may also mean that you can get a fast-track when it comes to your career, in a solid role with a high salary and no degree.
 Since you are learning the exact traits you need, you may get ahead quickly.

 Con: Limited Skills